Our Sustainability Mission

-We’re also green materials where we can.
+We’re also using green materials where we can.
 Our cardboard shipping boxes are 100% curbside recyclable.
 The insulation we use, GreenCell Foam, is backyard compostable, water soluble, and even safe to burn cleanly.
 It’s made primarily from cornstarch, and is produced with 70% less energy and 80% less greenhouse gases than typical foams.

-The plastic pouches we use are not recyclable.
+- The plastic pouches we use are not recyclable.
 Finding a material that is both food-safe and strong enough to handle freezing and shipping presents quite a challenge, and is one that we are constantly working on.
 Until we find a better solution, one of the reasons we chose a flexible plastic pouch is that it will collapse after it’s used and take up less space in a landfill.